Laleh-Zar Street: History

 In 1873, after Naser al-Din Shah Qajar's first trip to Europe, he decided to construct a street (Laleh-Zar) through this area.
 In Europe, he had seen long streets and large squares and, inspired by their beauty, he tried to create a Champs Elysees in Tehran.
-By his order, they cut the trees and destroyed this green area, and its lands were divided among the royal family, a significant part of which was given to Mirza Ali Asghar Khan "Atabak".
+By his order, they cut the trees and destroyed this green area, and its lands were divided among the royal family, a significant part of which was given to Mirza Ali Asghar Khan Amin al-Soltan.

-Laleh-Zar Street has a wagon line on the surface and the Grand Hotel.
+Laleh-Zar Street had a wagon line on the surface and the Grand Hotel.
 A car can pass in the middle of the street.
 It has wooden electric poles, called Shah Sim and also, cast iron telegraph poles.

 During the Pahlavi era, singers of Iranian popular music like Mahvash, Afat, Ghasem Jebeli, Tajik, Roohparvar, Ali Nazari, Aghasi, Soosan, and Iraj Habibi all sang in cabarets on this street.